pharo-ide/Calypso/Calypso-SystemQueries.package/ClyVarDefinitionMethodGroup.class/README.md

-I am group of methods which reference any instance variable of my declarationClass.
+I am group of methods which reference any instance variable of some class.

-My variables is collection of all instance variables declared in my declarationClass.
+I not keep this class directly.
+All required information is passed to my instance from variables query